 My boss, Elmer, was happy to see me too, which was a good thing.
 I do estimates for an Amish guy who does horizontal directional drilling.
 Basically we drill holes sideways in the ground and then fill the holes with pipes and other useful things.
 My job is wander around with a measuring wheel and a pencil in my teeth muttering calculations while convincing the customer I know what I’m doing.
 Then I give both the customer and my boss a written estimate and a sketched map of the proposed job.
 This helps my boss and the customer be on these same page.
 Elmer had agreed to let me take off for 12 weeks when he hired me because spring is traditionally a slow time for him.
 This year, however, he was swamped just as I left.
 I was half expecting him to find someone else to do the estimates while I was gone but he said couldn’t find anyone he liked.
 Apparently they aren’t as good at pretending to be smart as me.
 He also said they “complained” a lot.
 Elmer said he had two months of work anyway so he’d just wait until I get back to do more estimates.
 I can’t complain about my boss.

 Soon after we were back, my wife commented that she needed to buy more groceries.
 I muttered in agreement.
 The fridge did look a little sparse.
 A week later my wife informed me that she bought 160 lbs of butter, which comes out to about $404.
 Now I know why I’m always fat and poor.
 You may be scratching your head and jumping on the table in disbelief like I was but as it turns out, it’s not so terrible.
 There is a large milk producer co-op in Michigan about an hour away.
 They make the “best” butter money can buy (according to my wife).
 It’s actually a few cents cheaper per pound than the vastly inferior commercial stuff they sell at supermarkets (not worth the time and energy, in my opinion).
 The only catch to buying butter this way is that you have to buy it in 50 lb blocks.
 You may notice that we bought 160 lbs which is more than one block.
 In fact – it’s three whole 20″ cubes of butter.
 You know you bought a lot of butter when you put the butter in your trunk and your car suspension sags.
 Why do we need so much butter?
 Believe it or not, I asked my wife the same question.
 The Detweiler’s have a strange way of doing things sometimes.
 For example, my mother-in-law broke the kitchen table by attempting to butcher a literal half cow on it.
 I pointed out that kitchen tables are not designed to hold the weight of half a heifer.
-But back to the butter: My wife’s side of the family all loves this butter so much that when, say a wedding or funeral comes along, they go to the bother of getting their relatives who live closest to the butter plant (us) to buy this butter in bulk, chop it up into smaller blocks, and bring it to the wedding or funeral, and distribute it among the relatives.
+But back to the butter: Janice’s side of the family all loves this butter so much that when, say a wedding or funeral comes along, they go to the bother of getting their relatives who live closest to the butter plant (us) to buy this butter in bulk, chop it up into smaller blocks, and bring it to the wedding or funeral, and distribute it among the relatives.
 Each relative hands over a check for their portion.
 Ideally, when it’s all over, the checks we collected amount to more than the butter actually cost (but don’t tell my relatives that).
 It’s sort of like drug dealing, except it’s legal, I think.